jakerutter/ClockPractice/README.md

 There are questions that display four analog clocks with different times and a question written in English asking the user to identify the clock displaying a specific time.

+There are time-related trivia questions.

+There are questions that show two different digital clocks and ask the user to determine the difference from the time earlier a day to the later time.
+The answer should be in hours and minutes.

 ## Recently Added
 Recently added a simple score keeping system & timer displaying amount of time played in seconds.
+Recently added two new question types.

 ## Feature Roadmap
 Cutover app to use bootstrap